Anthony-69/CP3402-Weekly-Journals/Week 4.md

 <p><a href="https://wpengine.com.au/local/">Local WordPress hosting</p>

 <h2>Estimated Hours</h2>
-I put in around 9-11 hours of work, all split up in couple hour increments across the week.
-I spent the time slowly working at the assignment.
+<p>I put in around 9-11 hours of work, all split up in couple hour increments across the week.
+I spent the time slowly working at the assignment.</p>

 <h2>Content Insights</h2>
 <p>I learnt how to professionally host and develop sites locally, as opposed to just making a basic html file in some code editor.
 I learnt how to do so with WordPress.
 I also got very familiar with the Astra WordPress theme.</p>